KG-TSI-Civil/CrackSAM/other_models/README.md

 Since the model is relatively large, it is not recommended to call the model for inference during the training phase, as this will occupy a lot of memory.

-Therefore, it is necessary to open data augmentation in advance, call the well-trained CrackSAM for inference n times on the dataset to obtain the inferred soft logits, and then save the image, label, and soft logits to the local storage simultaneously (this requires rewriting the dataloader). <h3>https://github.com/ChaoningZhang/MobileSAM</h3>
+Therefore, it is necessary to open data augmentation in advance, call the well-trained CrackSAM for inference n times on the dataset to obtain the inferred soft logits, and then save the images, labels, and soft logits to the local storage simultaneously (this requires rewriting the dataloader). <h3>https://github.com/ChaoningZhang/MobileSAM</h3>

 When training the student model, directly read the saved images along with their corresponding labels and soft logits.